PENNSYLVANIA PRE-K COUNTS REQUEST FOR APPLICATION ANNOUNCED-ACTION REQUIRED

 Pennsylvania Pre-K Counts applicants will need to supply a valid AUN number within the Letter of Intent.
 A Letter of Intent without a valid AUN that matches the legal name of the applying entity will not be accepted.
 To verify your AUN number or to check to see if you have one assigned to your agency, visit EDNA.
 If you are an Intermediate Unit, select Search for Intermediate Units.
 If you are not an Intermediate Unit, select Advanced Search, and search for your agency.

-Applicants that are not already licensed by PDE and therefore do not have an AUN number should contact Brian Bell (email@example.com, (717) 346-0038) or James Redd (email@example.com) at the Office of Child Development and Early Learning.
+Applicants that are not already licensed by PDE and therefore do not have an AUN number should contact Brian Bell (firstname.lastname@example.org, (717) 346-0038) or James Redd (email@example.com) at the Office of Child Development and Early Learning.

 The supplied Master Provider Index (MPI) number MUST align with the legal name and address provided in the application.
 All PA PKC applicants will need an MPI number if the application is approved.
 The number is requested as part of the application process to ensure timely contracting for successful applications.
 MPI numbers are used by the Pennsylvania Department of Human Services to identify legal entities and service locations that participate in any of its programs.
 As such, they are used in PELICAN as a common identifier for all OCDEL programs, including child care licensing, Early Intervention, Pennsylvania Pre-K Counts, Head Start Supplemental Assistance Program, and Keystone STARS.
 Legal entities are assigned a unique nine-digit MPI number.
 In addition, service locations are assigned a unique 13-digit MPI number, which is created by adding a four-digit extension to the nine-digit MPI of the legal entity.
 Legal entities and service providers currently participating in any of these programs should have an MPI number.
 Applicants that are not currently participating in any of these programs should contact the Early Learning Network (ELN) Help Desk at (877) 491-3818, option 2 and provide their Federal Tax ID to determine their MPI numbers.
 MPI numbers will not be provided without a Federal Tax ID number.